Q: How do you raise your puppies?

 We do OFA hips and elbows; heart (by a cardiologist); eyes yearly (by an ophthalmologist); DNA testing for prcd-PRA, PRA1, PRA2, DM, and Ichthyosis; and thyroid.
 We also expect any potential sire to have these done as well.

 We know that all the health tests in the world cannot absolutely guarantee the lifetime health of a dog, but we believe that it provides the greatest odds for a healthy life.
-We also counsel our puppy families on the importance of good nutrition, keeping lean, proper exercise through growth periods, avoiding toxins, appropriate timing for spay/neuter, etc. There is much good and bad in our lifestyles/environments that either repress or express genes that lead to disease, both in canine and humans.
+We also counsel our puppy families on the importance of good nutrition, keeping lean, proper exercise through growth periods, avoiding toxins, appropriate timing for spay/neuter, etc. There is much good and bad in our lifestyles/environments that either repress or express genes that lead to disease, both in canines and humans.

 Q: What is the cost of a puppy?

 The puppy cost is $3500 on a spay/neuter agreement (after 18-24 months).
 There is a reservation fee of $500 going toward the total.

-The deposit is required to hold your place on the litter list.
-We accept deposits after you have sent the Puppy Application and we've had our phone call.
-Deposits can be made via Good Dog.
+The reservation fee is required to hold your place on the litter list.
+We accept the reservation fee only after you have sent the Puppy Application and we've had our phone call.
+This fee can be made via Good Dog.

 Reservation fees are non-refundable should you simply change your mind.
 If a puppy of the gender you seek is not born you may apply your deposit to the next litter or receive a refund.

 Reservation lists fill fast.
-Spaces cannot be reserved until the deposit has been received.
-Since we receive so many inquiries, we cannot hold spaces on puppy lists without a deposit.
+Spaces cannot be reserved until the reservation fee has been received.
+Since we receive so many inquiries, we cannot hold spaces on puppy lists without this.

-The balance is due at puppy pick-up in the form of bank payment via Zelle.
-Please get access to Zelle well in advance of puppy pick-up.
-Thank you!
+The balance is due at puppy pick-up in the form of payment via GoodDog or cash.

 Q: How do I get on your waiting list?